underground-software/singularity/README.md

 For development purposes, you can generate dh params, and a self signed cert with `create_dev_keys.sh`.

-*Note:* on systems with selinux enabled, the container will not be able to access the keys by default.
-To fix, run:
-`$ chcon -Rt container_file_t ssl`

 This container and its nginx config are designed around composing small config snippets to build a full configuration, and it can even be built with support for mounting the inclusion directory at runtime so that the snippets can be changed and hot reloaded for a fast development cycle with no downtime.

-*Note:* on systems with selinux enabled, the container will not be able to access the snippets by default.
-To fix, run:
-`$ chcon -Rt container_file_t include.d`

 The `include.d` directory and its subrdirectories are a template for what is possible with the configuration snippets and the `README.md`